koopjs/koop-cli/README.md

 yarn global add @koopjs/cli
 ```

-Once installed the `koop` command is available at your console.
+Once installed the `koop` command is available at the console.

 ## Example